perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 Whenever a macro like `&request` is invoked, the parser itself intercepts the macro's return value and integrates it somehow back into the parse tree it is in the middle of building.
-If the macro returns a block â as `&request` does in the above example â the parser extracts the the contents of that block and inserts the parse tree of those contents into the program's parse tree.
+If the macro returns a block — as `&request` does in the above example — the parser extracts the the contents of that block and inserts the parse tree of those contents into the program's parse tree.
 In other words, if a macro returns a block, a precompiled version of whatever is inside the block